CommitPics/git-scripts/README.md

-# Git Commit Scripts
+# Git Commitfie Scripts

 ## About

-The [git-scripts](https://github.com/CommitPics/git-scripts) contains all the scripts needed to run [Git Commit Pics](https://github.com/CommitPics/git-commitpics) on your computer, [Github Pages](https://pages.github.com/) or on your own [Jekyll](http://jekyllrb.com/) instance.
+The [git-scripts](https://github.com/Commitfie/git-scripts) contains all the scripts needed to run [Git Commitfie](https://github.com/Commitfie/git-commitpics) on your computer, [Github Pages](https://pages.github.com/) or on your own [Jekyll](http://jekyllrb.com/) instance.

 ## What does it do